hanatos/vkdt/doc/howto/gui-basics/readme.md

 ## views

-basic cascade of ui views is:
+the basic cascade of ui views is:

-files ⟷ lighttable ⟷ darkroom
+files ⟷ lighttable ⟷ darkroom ⟷ node editor

-you can usually walk the arrows by key accel (enter/escape) or gamepad (`x`/`o`).
+you can usually walk the arrows by key accel (enter/escape) or gamepad (`x`/`o`). the way from darkroom to node editor is special, because you will not technically leave darkroom mode. the default key accel from darkroom to node editor is `ctrl-n`.

-you can export your work but don't have to save it.
+in general, you can export your work but don't have to save it.

-`.cfg` is saved when you exit darkroom mode or switch to the next image (backspace/space or L1/R1).
+the processing history `.cfg` is saved when you exit darkroom mode or switch to the next image (backspace/space or L1/R1).

-`vkdt.db` (labels and ratings) is saved when you switch folder or exit vkdt.
+labels and ratings `vkdt.db` are saved when you switch folder or exit vkdt.

+the positions of the 2D node graph layout are saved to disk when you exit the node editor view.

 ### files